Butterfly on a bomb range: Endangered Species Act at work

 In some ways, the tiny butterfly is an ideal example of the more than 1,600 U.S. species that have been protected by the Endangered Species Act.
 Alive, but not exactly doing that well.

 To some experts, just having these creatures around means the 46-year-old law has done its job.
 More than 99.2% of the species protected by the act survive, The Associated Press has found.
-Only 11 species were declared extinct.
+Only 11 species were declared extinct, and experts say all but a couple of them had already pretty much died out when they were listed.

-On the other hand, only 39 U.S. species — about 2% of the overall number— have made it off the endangered list because of recovery, including bald eagles and American alligators.
+On the other hand, only 39 U.S. species — about 2% of the overall number— have made it off the endangered list because of recovery, including such well-known successes as bald eagles, peregrine falcons and American alligators.

+Most of the species on the endangered list are getting worse.
+And only 8% are getting better, according to a 2016 study by Jake Li, director for biodiversity at the Environmental Policy Innovation Center in Washington.

 The Endangered Species Act “is the safety net of last resort,” says Gary Frazer, assistant director of ecological services at the U.S. Fish and Wildlife Service, which administers the law.
 “We list species after all other vehicles of protection have failed.”

+The law caused all sorts of environmental showdowns in the 1970s and 1980s — most notoriously, the fight over the construction of the Tellico Dam in Tennessee, which threatened the tiny snail darter fish.
+In the end, the Supreme Court ruled in favor of the fish, but Congress exempted the dam from the law.

+Now, the act is in contention once again.
+In September, President Donald Trump’s administration changed the endangered species process in ways that some say weaken the law.
+Critics say one change would allow costs to industry to be taken into account when deciding how to protect species.

-Another species found at Fort Bragg — the red-cockaded woodpecker — is a case of success but at a cost of $408 million over 19 years.
+Even putting that aside, the act has its costs.
+Another species found at Fort Bragg — the red-cockaded woodpecker — is a case in point.

+In 2016, the last year with per-species spending estimates, the U.S. government spent $25 million on the red-cockaded woodpecker, more than 100 times what it spent on the St. Francis Satyr butterfly.
+From 1998 to 2016, the federal government spent $408 million on the woodpecker, making it one of the most expensive species on the endangered list.

+The small woodpecker is a member of the original class of 1967.
+It may soon fly off the endangered list or, more likely, graduate to the less-protected threatened list.

 “We couldn’t maneuver.
 We couldn’t shoot because they were afraid the bird was going to blink out and go into extinction,” says former top Fort Bragg planning official Mike Lynch.

+Such “safe harbor” agreements “effectively laid out the welcome mat for endangered species” without burdening the landowner, says former assistant Interior Secretary for Fish, Wildlife and Parks Michael Bean, who wrote the seminal 1977 textbook on endangered species law.

+Meanwhile, Army officials were convinced to start setting fires to burn away the scrub.
+Now about a third of the area burns every three years or so.

 The result?
-When Fort Bragg Endangered Species Branch Chief Jackie Britcher started, in 1983, there were fewer than 300 woodpecker families on Fort Bragg.
-Now she counts 453 families.
+When Britcher started, in 1983, there were fewer than 300 families — with about three birds per nest — on Fort Bragg, and the numbers were dropping.
+Now she counts 453 families on the base and 29 nearby.
+That’s well over the goal the Army set for itself.

+At least 15,000 of the woodpeckers thrive on bases across the Southeast, where they’re best protected and counted regularly, Walters says.

+The woodpecker is “an umbrella species” biologists say.
+What helps woodpeckers is good for the St. Francis Satyr butterfly and dozens of other vulnerable species.

 From 1998 to 2016, the federal government tallied $20.5 billion in spending on individual species on the endangered list.
 That’s based on an annual per-species spending report that the Fish and Wildlife Service sends to Congress, but that tally is not comprehensive.